HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 The idea that smart contracts may exist on a blockchain whose _raison d'etre_ is not to just simply run smart contracts.

+In this context it makes sense to refer to those contracts as _hybrid contracts_: contracts that make use of app-chain specific primitives to enchance their own capabilities.

 ## Smart Contract Advantages

 There is a misconception that app-chains are the next evolution of smart contracts - that